gbmhunter/blog/content/electronics/components/ptc-resettable-fuses/_index.md

 I prefer to use the designator prefix `RT` (e.g. `RT1`) and the following schematic symbol for a PTC-type thermistor.

-.Schematic symbol and designator for a PTC (positive-temperature co-efficient) thermistor. image::positive-temperature-coefficient-ptc-component-schematic-symbol-and-designator.png[width=400px]
+{{% img src="positive-temperature-coefficient-ptc-component-schematic-symbol-and-designator.png" width="400" caption="Schematic symbol and designator for a PTC (positive-temperature co-efficient) thermistor." %}}

 I use the designator prefix `RT` for thermistors (**R**esistance depends on **T**emperature), while using `RV` for varistors (**R**esistance depends on **V**oltage).